× Search

 Where can I view tsunami inundation maps?

 Inundation maps are different to the evacuation maps.
 Inundation maps show with more precision areas where tsunami water is predicted to flood.
 If you are interested in viewing these you can view them on our mapping system, called Mapi in the Natural Hazard section.
-You will need to select the Natural Hazards layer, then select either Max Tsunami Flood Depth at 14m or Tsunami Evacuation Zones Level2to3.
+You will need to select the Natural Hazards layer, then select either Max Tsunami Flood Depth at 14m or Tsunami Evacuation Zone.